dmitryserbin/azdev-release-orchestrator/README.md

 - Filter Definition Stages: target specific deployment stage(s) (comma separated) (optional)
 - Filter Artifact Tag: enable new release filtering by primary build artifact tag (optional)
 - Filter Source Branch: enable new release filtering by primary artifact source branch name (optional)
 - Release Variables: override release variables of the target release pipeline when creating a new release (optional).
 Specified release variables must be configured to be `settable at release time` in the release.
-Values in `Name=Value` format, special characters supported, new line separated.
+Values in `Name=Value` format, special characters supported, new line separated

 ### Latest Release